 When it comes to the frames that the glass is set in, there are a few common materials used.
 Most higher-volume manufacturers build their frames using a single piece of molded plastic for the top and one to form the base that the glass sides are set in.
 Sometimes the joints between each glass side will be held together with a piece of molded plastic, but often a bead of silicone adhesive will join the sides directly to each other.
 Some custom aquarium manufacturers will use anodized aluminum for the frames and will adhere them to the glass with silicone.

 Regardless of the materials used, the idea is to shore up these joints since they are, ostensibly, the weakest point in the structure.
-When the frame material, glass and silicone are securely bonded, they create an even stronger material system than any of the materials on their own.
+When the frame material, glass, and silicone are securely bonded, they create an even stronger material system than any of the materials on their own.

-The way to reliably build these structures with the necessary strength and longevity(sometimes, these tanks are built to last a lifetime) is to control the adhesive, the curing process and the surfaces of the glass and other materials that are being bonded.
+The way to reliably build these structures with the necessary strength and longevity(sometimes, these tanks are built to last a lifetime) is to control the adhesive, the curing process, and the surfaces of the glass and other materials that are being bonded.

 Clean the Surfaces of Your Materials System Before Bonding

-The most common adhesive used in assembling aquariums is silicone since it cures easily in open air and is appropriately flexible.
+The most common adhesive used in assembling aquariums is silicone since it cures easily in the open air and is appropriately flexible.
 The silicone remains strong even though materials used in the structure, like aluminum and glass, have different properties and react to the environment differently.
-Dissimilar materials have different rates of thermal expansion and the adhesive needs to compensate for minute differences in the materials over time.
+Dissimilar materials have different rates of thermal expansion, and the adhesive needs to compensate for minute differences in the materials over time.
 The pressure on the glass also causes the sheets to bow outward, putting strain on the joints and requiring some give in the adhesive while maintaining a powerful hold.

 The materials used in the manufacture of these aquariums go through a series of processing and preparation steps before being assembled.
 The panels are cut, and the plastic frames are molded and extracted from the mold.
 These processes, as well as the handling and storage of the materials, have a dramatic effect on the final adhesion step.